Online Therapy with Kids, Teens & Pre-teens: The Verdict

 ONLINE SESSIONS WITH YOUNGER KIDS: PARENTS NEED TO BE INVOLVED

-THE VERDICT: With preparation from the therapist and in collaboration with the parent, online therapy was not entirely ‘impossible’.
+THE VERDICT: With preparation from the therapist and in collaboration with the parent, 'online' face to face therapy is doable and effective.
 Kids were generally comfortable with using technology and may in fact prefer it nowadays.
-Although many clinicians and therapists have made claims that telehealth was ‘going really well for the clients’, we found that face to face therapy with younger kids is a much more interactive experience as it involves hand on tasks, spending time playing and doing activities that require the physical presence of each party.
-It allows better screening measures of a child-parent attachment and the child's overall development (i.e. their attention, regulation, social interaction) through behavioural and clinical observations, which is not entirely possible to gather online through a screen and online medium.
+Many clinicians and therapists have even reported that 'online' service delivery was ‘going really well for their clients’, and found creative ways to engage younger kids through interactive tools (physical or online).
+Like many 'physical' face to face sessions, it was also possible to clinically screen and assess a child-parent interaction and the child's overall development (i.e. their attention, regulation, social interaction) through an online medium in combination with behavioural and clinical assessment tools provided to parents and caregivers.

 ONLINE SESSIONS WITH OLDER CHILDREN AND TEENS: CASE BY CASE